TimDumol/lexigrok/README.md

 (Details about contributing to the project can be added here later, such as coding standards, pull request process, etc.)

+### Pre-commit Hooks

+This project uses pre-commit hooks to enforce code quality and consistency.
+The hooks are configured in `.pre-commit-config.yaml` and will automatically run checks on every commit.

+To use the pre-commit hooks, you need to have `pre-commit` installed.
+Follow the backend setup instructions to install the necessary development dependencies.
+Once installed, the hooks will be active.

+The following checks are performed:
+- `ruff format`: Formats Python code.
+- `ruff check --fix`: Lints Python code and automatically fixes issues.
+- `eslint`: Lints and fixes frontend code.

 ## License

 (License information can be added here.
 For now, assuming it might be under a common open-source license like MIT, or specify if otherwise.)